 In addition, sufficient German language skills are expected for practicing a profession.

-You can submit the application for recognition of your foreign professional qualification informally in writing to the Bavarian State Office for Health and Food Safety (LGL), AGL, Pfarrstraße 3, 80538 Munich, or electronically by e-mail to email@example.com.
+You can submit the application for recognition of your foreign professional qualification informally in writing to the Bavarian State Office for Health and Food Safety.

-First of all, it will be checked whether your foreign qualification corresponds to the domestic reference occupation (here: Sozialversicherungsfachangestellte/r Fachrichtung allgemeine Krankenversicherung).
+First of all, it will be checked whether your foreign qualification can be assigned to the domestic reference occupation you stated (here: Sozialversicherungsfachangestellte/r Fachrichtung allgemeine Krankenversicherung).
 If necessary, the LGL will inform you which other office is responsible for you.
 In this case, you can withdraw the application free of charge.